 There are very few people who genuinely enjoy speaking in public.
 In fact, if you type “top ten fears” into Google, you’ll find that public speaking usually appears within the top five.

 So, doesn’t it make good sense to perform the speeches at the beginning of the meal?
-That way, the speakers can relax and enjoy the festivities.
+That way, the speakers can relax and enjoy the festivities too.

-But hold on a second.
-Maybe it’s a bit more complicated than that.
+Hold on a second, because it might be a bit more complicated than that.
 Here are a few things to consider before you decide.

-Have you ever noticed that although many people make their livings as after-dinner speakers, you’re unlikely to see adverts for “before-dinner speakers”.
-So why is that?
+Have you ever noticed that, although many people make their livings as after-dinner speakers, you’ll never see an advert for “before-dinner speakers”.
+Why is that?

-Now, for me, that’s a little inconvenient.
-For the caterer’s it’s a disaster!
+Now, for me, that’s inconvenient.
+For the caterer’s, it could be a disaster!

 Fine dining on a large scale needs precision timing.
 Speeches that significantly overrun at the beginning of the meal can mean that ALL your courses could be ruined.

 By now, you’ll have gathered that I’m not a fan of early speeches.
 But if you really can’t bring yourself to do them at the end, it’s imperative that give your speakers an ABSOLUTE time deadline.
-Fail to do this and you run the risk of ruining your meal.
 (As a rule of thumb, seven minutes is considered the ideal length for a wedding speech.)
+Fail to do this and you run the real risk of ruining your wonderful meal.

 But I REALLY hate public speaking!